 - Ensure your messages (from emails and letters to longer documents and reports) are perfectly polished – concise, clear and correct.

 Participants are constantly amazed at how much knowledge they can immediately take away and begin using after attending an AWC training course.
-And to help cement the learning, we provide all those booked in corporate training with something else to take away – a BONUS Australian Writers' Centre Editorial Style Guide for Business (usually $49).
+And to help cement the learning, we provide all those booked in corporate training with something else to take away – a BONUS copy of the Australian Business Style Guide (usually $49).
 The perfect desk guide to have on-hand at all times.